 Surgery is usually the last option.
 Most shoulder problems improve without surgery.
 But if any of the above techniques does not work, then surgery can be performed using keyhole techniques, which require a smaller incision and tend to reduce your recovery time.

-Painex clinic offers highly specialized, interventional techniques for shoulder pain treatment.
+Painex clinic offers highly specialised, interventional techniques for shoulder pain treatment.
 Our pain specialists are having years of experience in treating all chronic pain.
-They give personalised care to each patient.
-Call us on 08390442266
+We provide personalised care to each patient.